U.S. Congress moves toward approving Biden's defense secretary pick | Politics

 U.S. Congress moves toward approving Biden's defense secretary pick

-The U.S. House of Representatives approved a waiver on Thursday that helps clear the way for President Joe Biden's nominee, Lloyd Austin, to serve as defense secretary despite having retired as an army general in 2016.
-The House approved the waiver by 326 to 78, far more than the majority necessary to waive a provision of a law on civilian control of the U.S. military that requires a seven-year wait after retirement before active-duty military can lead the Department of Defense.

-The Senate began voting on Austin shortly afterward.
-Approval, which is expected, would mean Austin could be confirmed and sworn in on Thursday.
-He would be the first Black U.S. Secretary of Defense.
+The U.S. Congress backed a waiver on Thursday that helps clear the way for President Joe Biden's nominee, Lloyd Austin, to serve as defense secretary even though he has not cleared the required seven-year waiting period after retirement from active-duty military service.
+Austin, who retired as an army general in 2016, would be the first Black U.S. secretary of defense.

+The House of Representatives approved the waiver by 326 to 78, far more than the simple majority necessary to waive a provision of a law on civilian control of the U.S. military that requires a seven-year wait after retirement before active-duty military can lead the Department of Defense.
+In a show of support for the nomination, the Senate took the unusual step of voting on the waiver only about an hour after the House finished its tally.
+The Senate approved the measure by 69 to 27, more than the 60 "ayes" required, meaning Austin could be confirmed and sworn in on Thursday or Friday.
-The Senate Armed Services Committee approved the waiver and Austin's nomination earlier on Thursday by unanimous voice vote.
-Ahead of the vote set for Thursday afternoon, Austin held a briefing with Democratic and Republican House members to discuss the importance of civilian control of the military.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)